WhoaThereHoss/pingsweep/README.md

 # pingsweep
-Lightweight Pingsweeper - quickly ping many hosts
+Quickly ping a range of hosts

 # Description

-This utility provides a simple interface allowing a user to quickly ping a large group of hosts by IPv4 address or by hostname.
+This utility provides a simple interface allowing a user to quickly ping a large group of hosts.
+Define a range of IPv4 addresses or define a list of hosts in a text file.

 ============================================